mdn/content/files/en-us/learn/forms/user_input_methods/index.md

 ### Pointer Events

 Mice aren't the only pointing devices.
 Your user's devices may incorporate multiple forms of input, like mouse, finger touch, and pen input.
 Each of these pointers has a different size.
 The [Pointer Events API](/en-US/docs/Web/API/Pointer_events) may come in handy if you need to manage events across devices by normalizing the handling of each one.
 A pointer can be any point of contact on the screen made by a mouse cursor, pen, touch (including multi-touch), or other pointing input device.

 The events for handling generic pointer input look a lot like those for mouse: `pointerdown`, `pointermove`, `pointerup`, `pointerover`, `pointerout`, etc. The [`PointerEvent` interface](/en-US/docs/Web/API/PointerEvent) provides all the details you may want to capture about the pointer device, including its size, pressure, and angle.

 ## Implement controls

 ### Screen Orientation

-If you need slightly different layouts depending on whether the user is in portrait or landscape mode, you can use [CSS media queries](/en-US/docs/Learn/CSS/CSS_layout/Media_queries#media_feature_rules) to determine the orientation and nest CSS for different layouts or form control widths based on the size or orientation of the screen when [styling web forms](/en-US/docs/Learn/Forms/Styling_web_forms).
+If you need slightly different layouts depending on whether the user is in portrait or landscape mode, you can use [CSS media queries](/en-US/docs/Learn/CSS/CSS_layout/Media_queries#media_feature_rules) to define CSS for different layouts or form control widths based on the size or orientation of the screen when [styling web forms](/en-US/docs/Learn/Forms/Styling_web_forms).

 When screen orientation matters for your form, you can read the screen orientation state, be informed when this state changes, and able to lock the screen orientation to a specific state (usually portrait or landscape) through the [Screen Orientation API](/en-US/docs/Web/API/CSS_Object_Model/Managing_screen_orientation).

-Orientation data can be retrieved through {{domxref("screenOrientation.type")}} or with CSS through the [`orientation`](/en-US/docs/Web/CSS/CSS_media_queries/Using_media_queries#orientation) media feature.
-When the screen orientation changes, the {{domxref("ScreenOrientation.change_event", "change")}} event is fired on the screen object.
-Locking the screen orientation is made possible by invoking the {{domxref("ScreenOrientation.lock()")}} method, while the {{domxref("ScreenOrientation.unlock()")}} method removes all the previous screen locks that have been set.
+- Orientation data can be retrieved through {{domxref("screenOrientation.type")}} or with CSS through the [`orientation`](/en-US/docs/Web/CSS/CSS_media_queries/Using_media_queries#orientation) media feature.
+- When the screen orientation changes, the {{domxref("ScreenOrientation.change_event", "change")}} event is fired on the screen object.
+- Locking the screen orientation is made possible by invoking the {{domxref("ScreenOrientation.lock()")}} method.
+- The {{domxref("ScreenOrientation.unlock()")}} method removes all the previous screen locks that have been set.

 > **Note:** More information about the Screen Orientation API can be found in [Managing screen orientation](/en-US/docs/Web/API/CSS_Object_Model/Managing_screen_orientation).